-Listen to Audio Interview with Adam Montella, Emergency Management & Homeland Security Expert
+This audio interview with Adam Montella, Emergency Management & Homeland Security Expert, is no longer available.

 The Colony is a ten-part television series [scheduled for Tuesdays at 10PM ET/PT] that follows the lives of ten volunteers living in a simulated post-catastrophic environment.
 This is the first in a series of articles about the new Discovery Channel reality show and is considered by the show’s producer to be an Experiment.